 - We will email the company to notify them of our decision, which is accessible for 30 days through the Integrated Application Registry.
 We will also share our decision on our Publication of Decision page.

-An initial disposition will generally have a four-year term.
-Upon an amendment or renewal of a disposition, a 10- to 25-year term will be considered.
+A new disposition will be granted an initial term of up to 25 years.
+Upon an amendment or renewal of a disposition, a term of up to 25 years will be considered.
 Pipelines are exceptions and are not given a specific tenure term.
 Depending on the purpose and disposition type, the term is subject to change.
-Dispositions for activities such as mining and in situ operations may be given longer initial terms.

 Companies that submit amendment applications should note the following:

-- Where the application proposes a change to the formal disposition (i.e., change in the disposition area, location, purpose, etc.), all new application documents must be completed.
+- Where the application proposes a change to the formal disposition (i.e., change in the disposition area, location, purpose, etc.), new application information will be required.

 Companies must use the following application processes and forms when applying for development under the Public Lands Act.